ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 Of course, we haven't seen net calories and weight on the same graph yet so let's see how they compare.
 Since they are on different scales, I have normalized both of them (essentially get them on the same scale without changing the shape of the data).

-## How do Net Calories correlate with Weight?
+## How do Net Calories Correlate with Weight?

 <figure>
 <center>